Qfusion/qfusion/README.md

 - Fully open-source under the GPLv2 and easy to mod
 - Runs on Linux, OS X, Windows and Android (in development)
-- Modern and fast OpenGL 2.0 ES renderer
+- Modern and fast OpenGL 3.0 and OpenGL ES 2.0 renderer
 - <a href="http://librocket.com/wiki/documentation">User Interface</a> based on XHTML/CSS standards with support for remote content
 - Support for vertex and skeletal animation
 - Powerful multiplayer & e-sports features (global stats, friend lists, IRC, TV-server, etc.)